 Total suspended solids are all particles suspended in lake water.
 Silt, plankton, and wastes are examples of these solids and can come from runoff of agricultural land, erosion, and can be produced by bottom-feeding fish.
 As the suspended solid levels increase, they absorb heat from sunlight which can increase the water temperature.
 They can also block the sunlight that plants need for photosynthesis.
 These events can in turn affect the amount of dissolved oxygen in the lake.
 Lakes with total suspended solids levels less than 20 mg/L are considered "clear," while levels between 40 and 80 mg/L are "cloudy."
-Total suspended solids have not been tested in Twin Island Lake.
-Future water quality sampling should include this parameter.
+Total suspended solids data has not been collected on Dunn Lake.